cs-zyluo/OpenNMT-py/README.md

 - saving and loading from checkpoints
 - inference (translation) with batching and beam search
 - multi-GPU

-Beta Features:
 - Context gate
-- Multiple source and target RNN (lstm/gru) types and attention (dotprod/mlp) types
-- Image-to-text processing
 - Source word features
+- Source image processing
-- "Attention is all you need"
+- "Attention is all you need" (preliminary)
-- TensorBoard/Crayon logging
-- Copy, coverage, and structured attention

 ## Quickstart